 To clearly segregate management and execution, the Chairman of the Board without representative rights and the authority for business execution, in principle, chairs the Board of Directors Meetings.

-In FY2024, the Board of Directors met 15 times to make decisions regarding execution of duties by the Corporation and all members of the Board of Directors were present at all meetings during their terms of office, excluding Mr. Hisayoshi Ando and Ms. Kana Odawara, who were absent for 1 meeting each.
-In FY2024, the Board of Directors mainly deliberated as below:
+In FY2025, the Board of Directors met 14 times to make decisions regarding execution of duties by the Corporation and all members of the Board of Directors were present at all meetings during their terms of office, excluding Mr. Takayuki Furuya and Ms. Yuri Okina, who were absent for 1 meeting each, and Mr. Soichiro Minami, who was absent for 2 meetings.
+In FY2025, the Board of Directors mainly deliberated as below:

-The Corporate Management Committee is an advisory committee for the President and CEO and consists of the President and CEO (Representative Director), the Senior Executive Vice President (Representative Director), four Senior Managing Executive Officers (including one Representative Director), and four Managing Executive Officers.
+The Corporate Management Committee is an advisory committee for the President and CEO and consists of the President and CEO, the Senior Executive Vice President, three Senior Managing Executive Officers, and four Managing Executive Officers.
 It deliberates management-related policies and important company-wide matters.

 The members of the Committee of Chief Operating Officers are the President and CEO, alongside Executive Officers and Chief Operating Officers appointed by the President and CEO.They discuss matters pertaining to budgeting, account settlement and financial planning as well as other issues related to the execution of business.

-Overview of the Corporation’s policy from FY2025 to determine the remuneration and other payments for Directors are as follows.
+Overview of the Corporation’s policy in FY2025 to determine the remuneration and other payments for Directors are as follows.

 2. Remuneration frameworkThe recipients of each type of remuneration and other payments are determined by his/her expected role.
 Please refer to the table below for details.